bitcoin/bitcoin/doc/developer-notes.md

   - *Rationale*: as well as complicating the implementation and interfering with the introduction of multi-wallet, wallet and non-wallet code should be separated to avoid introducing circular dependencies between code units.

+- Try to make the RPC response a JSON object.

+  - *Rationale*: If a RPC response is not a JSON object then it is harder to avoid API breakage if new data in the response is needed.